busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 - removed events get deleted
 - existing events get updated

+### External Integrations

+Contains logic for integration with third-party libraries.
+We provide a nice wrapper around `requests-oauthlib` to simplify the process for the user.

 ### GitHub Summary

 Public GitHub activity of registered users is shared